guinslym/comm_research_project/README.md

 # Research Project in Communication

 The purpose of this project is to collect Tweets mentioning a specific user.
-There is two folders containing two different scripts. **streaming_tweets** is to collect the Tweets and **database_management** will create tables so that it can put each json files (tweet contents) in different tables within the database.
+There is two folders containing two different scripts. **streaming_tweets** is to collect the Tweets and **database_management** will create tables so that it can put each json files (tweet content) in different tables within the database.

 ## Requirements